Temperature Fields

 Loads and boundary conditions:

-• Stationary 'loads' may be defined as point heat fluxes or distributed heat fluxes along lines, on surfaces and in volumes.
+- Stationary 'loads' may be defined as point heat fluxes or distributed heat fluxes along lines, on surfaces and in volumes.

-• Transient 'loads' are built conveniently by combination of a stationary 'load pattern' with time-dependent functions.
+- Transient 'loads' are built conveniently by combination of a stationary 'load pattern' with time-dependent functions.

-• Additional boundary conditions are prescribed temperatures and a surrounding temperature for convectivity elements.
+- Additional boundary conditions are prescribed temperatures and a surrounding temperature for convectivity elements.

-Results: Primary results of a heat transfer analysis are the temperature field and the heat fluxes.
-In addition, the following derived results are available:
+Primary results of a heat transfer analysis are the temperature field and the heat fluxes.
+In addition, the following derived results are available:- the gradient of the temperature field,

-• the heat flux through any internal face
+- the heat flux through any internal face

-• arbitrarily composed element sets allow for the output of the heat flux through a part of the surface in absolute or area specific values.
+- arbitrarily composed element sets allow for the output of the heat flux through a part of the surface in absolute or area specific values.

 In addition, for transient analyses primary and derived results may be issued for any point in order to generate xy-plots.